-- Acquire and incorporate available commercial and international tracking data into the operational Space Fence to enable improvement in SSA metrics. - Develop improved algorithms for orbit determination, orbit propagation, conjunction prediction, and collision probability estimation used by the U.S. space community's operations. - Support sharing of SSA data, including owner-operator data, via mechanisms such as space-track.org, the Unified Data Library (UDL), and the Office of Space Commerce's proposed Open Architecture Data Repository (OADR). - ▶ Incorporate commercial SSA data and owner-operator data into space safety processes. - Establish norms of behavior and best practices for safe operation of space assets.
+- Acquire and incorporate available commercial and international tracking data into the operational Space Fence to enable improvement in SSA metrics. - Develop improved algorithms for orbit determination, orbit propagation, conjunction prediction, and collision probability estimation used by the U.S. space community's operations.

-1The Space Fence is a second-generation space surveillance system operated by the U.S. Space Force.
+&lt;sup>1The Space Fence is a second-generation space surveillance system operated by the U.S. Space Force.
 Its mission is to track artificial satellites and orbital debris in Earth orbit.
 It is expected that it will track an order of magnitude more objects than the first-generation space surveillance system.